Affiliate links on Android Authority may earn us a commission. Learn more.

 The Galaxy S21 FE is a mixed slab.
 It boasts a flat Gorilla Glass Victus panel on the front, a rounded metal frame, and a plastic rear panel.
 The curved shape of the aluminum frame is particularly comfortable when holding the phone.
 The back is flat except where it bends just a bit along the edges where it meets the frame.
 It’s a fairly straightforward-looking phone.
 I’d call it a bit of a step up from the Galaxy S20 FE, which wasn’t as cohesive in its looks.
 I’m not necessarily a fan of the new Olive color, but the other shades are solid.
 Sadly, Samsung did away with the brighter shades that were available to the Galaxy S20 FE.

-The Galaxy S21 FE passingly resembles the fancier Galaxy S21 but doesn't carry the same sex appeal.
+The Galaxy S21 FE passingly resembles the fancier Galaxy S21 and S22 but doesn't carry the same sex appeal.

 Functional controls for the phone are the bare minimum.
 A small power button and stubby volume toggle populate the right edge of the phone.
 Travel and feedback are good, though the buttons are too thin for my tastes.
-It’s like pressing on wire.
+It’s like pressing on a wire.
 There’s no headphone jack, but you’ll encounter the USB-C port and SIM card tray on the bottom edge.
-The SIM card tray supports two physical SIM cards, but does not accommodate a memory card.
+The SIM card tray supports two physical SIM cards, but does not accommodate a memory card, nor does it support eSIM.
 The Galaxy S20 FE did have microSD support, so that’s a disappointing change between the two phones, though it does match the Galaxy S21.

 What’s the screen like?

 Samsung reduced the Galaxy S21 FE’s screen size a smidgen compared to the S20 FE, but it is otherwise identical in terms of core features and performance.